ouzifeng/CI_PP2_QUIZ/README.md

 ### Structure

-The website consists of 6 pages:
+The website consists of 3 pages:

-1. Home page -> an overview of the gym, with clear links to other key parts of the site and a clear CTA to join
+1. Home page -> an introduction to Brewdog, a search function for their beers and a link to the quiz
-2. Classes page -> more information about the gym, the adult classes and the children's classes
+2. Quiz page -> an interactive quiz about craft beer
-3. Contact page -> clearly laid out contact form and map of the gym's location
-4. Pricing page -> options to view the 3 different pricing tiers
-5. Timetable page -> new and existing sutdents can find out when their next class is
-6. 404 page -> redirects any deadlinks to the 404 page
+3. 404 page -> redirects any deadlinks to the 404 page

 and 11 features: